Vladimir Rosing: The Freedom Story

 Rosing conceived of a spectacular production, The Civil War Story, that would be funded jointly by participating States and tour the country for several years to mark the war's centennial.
 Rosing planned to produce, write and direct the production.
 After a disappointing failure to win bi-partisan support in the Northern and Southern states for this ambitious project, Rosing then conceived of an even bigger production that would instead tell the story of freedom itself.
 The Freedom Story would be an ambassador of freedom and peace, sent from America to the rest of the world, performing in local languages.
-Rosing wanted to use the power of art to fight the forces of totalitarianism that he saw threatening America's freedom.
+Rosing wanted to use the power of art to fight the forces of totalitarianism that he saw as threatening America's freedom.
 The project won wide support, with an advisory board that included Alf Landon, Harry S. Truman, and Dwight D. Eisenhower.
 Meredith Willson had agreed to create the music.

 The ambitious project did not have a chance to progress further.
 While working on the Arizona Story, Rosing contracted sepsis.
 He died in Santa Monica on November 24, 1963, aged 73.
 Composer Meredith Willson gave the eulogy.
 Rosing was buried at Forest Lawn Memorial Park in the Hollywood Hills.